nelimawawire/amazon_scraper/README.md

 Amazon Scraper

-A Simple Web Scraper that collects product info from Amazon.com based on search.
+A Simple Web Scraper that collects product info from Amazon.com based on search input.